bukaixyz/bukaixyz/README.md

 - 👋 Hi, I’m @bukaixyz
-- 👀 I’m interested in making websites ang iOS apps
+- 👀 I’m interested in nothing
-- 🌱 I’m currently learning javascript and Swift
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ... bukaixyz@outlook.com
+- 📫 How to reach me  bukaixyz@outlook.com

 <!---
 bukaixyz/bukaixyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.